Cavineña language: Pronouns

-Guillaume (2004:597) notes that the formative suffix -ke (of singular absolutive bound pronouns) and the ergative suffix -ra (in ergative bound pronouns) do not show up when absolutive or ergative pronouns occur last among the second position clitics.
+notes that the formative suffix -ke (of singular absolutive bound pronouns) and the ergative suffix -ra (in ergative bound pronouns) do not show up when absolutive or ergative pronouns occur last among the second position clitics.

 Sentences

-Cavineña has ergative case marking on the subject of a transitive verb (Guillaume 2004:527).
+Cavineña has ergative case marking on the subject of a transitive verb.
 For sentences with a non-pronominal subject, this is shown with an ergative case clitic /=ra/:

 For a sentence with a pronominal subject, there are distinct ergative and absolutive forms of the pronouns:

 Verbs do not inflect for the person of the subject or other arguments in the clause.
-Instead, a set of clitic pronouns occurs in the second position of the clause, as in the following examples (Guillaume 2004:595):
+Instead, a set of clitic pronouns occurs in the second position of the clause, as in the following examples:

 The clitics are ordered so that 3rd person pronouns precede 2nd person pronouns, which precede 1st person pronouns.
 (Some of the clitic pronouns in these examples have a formative element /-ke/ after them and some do not.)